Nigel Thrift: Contribution to geography

 Thrift has been described as one of the world's leading human geographers and social scientists.
 He was the third most highly cited human geographer between 1996 and 2017.
 In 1982 he co-founded the journal Environment and Planning D: Society and Space whilst serving as managing editor, from 1979 to 2012, of Environment and Planning A.

-Thrift's earlier work was most readily associated with the study of time, especially time-geography and the history of timekeeping.
-Another strand of work was associated with the study of economic geography, especially international finance, regional development and financial exclusion.
+Thrift is best described as a polymath.
+His earlier work was most readily associated with the study of time, especially time-geography and the history of timekeeping.
+Another strand of work was associated with the study of economic geography, especially international finance, regional development, as well as research on financial exclusion, a field which he pioneered with Andrew Leyshon.
 His later work has paid attention to a variety of topics especially various aspects of cities (often with Ash Amin) including the impacts of warfare, cities as spaces of flows, and most recently their function as purveyors of animal death.
-Other topics have included consumption, affect in all of its forms, information technology, repair and maintenance, and especially 'non-representational theory', a body of work that stresses the performative aspects of practice in Western societies.
+Other topics have included consumption, affect in all of its forms, information technology, repair and maintenance (which again he pioneered, this time with Stephen Graham), higher education, and especially non-representational theory, a body of work that stresses the performative aspects of practice in Western societies.
 His work on time, language, power, representations, and the body has been particularly influential, and it has been suggested that Thrift's career reflects and in some cases spurred substantial intellectual changes in human geography in the 1980s,1990s and 2000s.

 Non-representational theory is concerned with performative and embodied knowledges and is a radical attempt to wrench the social sciences and humanities out of an over-emphasis on representation and interpretation by moving away from contemplative models of human thought and action to those based on practice.
 Thrift has claimed that non-representational theory addresses the "unprocessual" nature of much of social and cultural theory.
 Major themes within non-representational theory include subjectification, space as a verb, technologies of being, embodiment, performance, and play and excess.
 Non-representational theory has provoked substantial debate within the field of human geography around the limits of the mediation of our world through language and how we might see, sense, and communicate beyond it.

 Thrift has also edited and authored a number of books, encyclopaedias, and primers in human geography.